Martin-Bohring/Microservices/slides/index.md

   - A way to relate calls to each other was invented (WS-Adressing)
   - A way to deliver events was needed (WS-Eventing)
   - Service address hardcoding was a pain, so service discovery was created (WS-Discovery)
+  - Code generators to deal with the built up complexity where created

 **Result:** Distributed developer hell (XML edition)